 As a postdoc, I was Co-PI and Project Manager for an NSF funded GK-12 program (Graduate STEM Fellows in K-12 Education) at Kellogg Biological Station.
-My work with K-12 students and teachers made me passionate about equity in STEM fields and about training scientists to communicate with broad audiences.
-At DU, we are continuing our work with the K-12 community by bringing our science to middle school and high school classrooms in the Denver area.
-I'm delighted to co-coordinate DUSciTech, a free week-long STEM Summer Camp for minoritized and low income middle school girls.
-Read more about this program here: news.du.edu/science-and-fun.
-Former post-doc Dale Broder helped us develop tools to assess the efficacy of informal science experiences like DU SciTech for engagement and retention of girls in STEM fields (see publications).
-We also work actively within local school districts.
-For instance, virtual lab visits bring >180 students in a single day into our lab for an all day look at behavioral ecology research.
+My work with K-12 students and teachers made me passionate about equity and inclusion in STEM fields and about training scientists to communicate with broad audiences.
+At DU, we are continuing our work with the K-12 community by bringing immersive science experiences to middle school and high school classrooms in Denver and Hawaii in and out of the classroom.
+I'm delighted to co-coordinate DUSciTech, a free week-long STEM Summer Camp for low income middle school girls who are members of groups historically excluded from the sciences.
+Read more about this program here: news.du.edu/science-and-fun and see the paper we published in 2021 (below) with 10 middle school coauthors!
+Post-doc and collaborator Dale Broder recently helped us develop tools to assess the efficacy of informal science experiences like DU SciTech for engagement and retention of minoritized girls in STEM fields.
+We also work actively in local school districts.
+For instance, virtual lab visits with Highlands Ranch middle schoolers brought >180 students in a single day for an all day look at behavioral ecology research in our lab.
 Check out this quick video, highlighting how these experiences have impacted local students: http://youtu.be/xtlFoI9GCQo.
+Our ongoing collaboration with Kauai High School teachers allows us to engage numerous high school students in long-term field- and lab-research projects with crickets right in their own backyards!

 Broder E.D., Fetrow, K., Murphy, S., Hoffman, J.L., and Tinghitella, R.M.
 In review.
 Out-of-school program increases scientific self-efficacy in middle school girls.
 Journal of Research in Science Teaching.